-No content marketing strategy is complete with blog posts or e-books alone.
+No content marketing strategy is complete with blog posts alone.
 As you solidify your company’s approach to content marketing, you’ll find that you need a variety of content types to create a cohesive plan.
-Learn why all businesses should produce whitepapers and how this expert-level material completes a comprehensive content marketing strategy.
+Learn why all businesses should create white papers and how this expert-level material completes a comprehensive content marketing strategy.

 Image via Flickr by lmcosorioalt

-While whitepapers aren’t direct sales tools, they do help gauge client interest and generate potential leads.
-Track white paper shares and downloads to monitor interest, and capture contact information from readers.
+While white papers aren’t direct sales tools, they do help gauge client interest and generate potential leads.
+You can create white papers to track shares and downloads to monitor interest, and capture contact information from readers.
 From there, you can help potential customers take action and move on to the next decision-making step in the purchasing process.

 In a world where marketing is everywhere, sales pitches are omnipresent, and content is bite-sized, white papers offer something entirely different.
-Rather than bombarding readers with sales pitches, they offer thought-provoking analyses of new data, answer frequently asked questions, and help readers gain a better understanding of an in-depth topic.
+Rather than bombarding readers with sales pitches, create white papers to offer thought-provoking analyses of new data, answer frequently asked questions, and help readers gain a better understanding of an in-depth topic.
 Readers who consume them early in the purchasing decision process tend to gain the most value, as they seek industry context, points of comparison, and an authoritative voice.

 Ultimately, great white papers help readers educate themselves about a topic that’s important for business.
 When done right, this premium content will play an active role in the purchasing process and encourage clients to trust your brand and your scope of knowledge.

 As high-level pieces of content, white papers demand much more than just run-of-the-mill execution.
 Instead, they require careful research, strong writing, and professional editing.